TcMenu/documentation/content/arduino-libraries/tc-menu/using-custom-fonts-in-menu.md

     // always do this last, it ensures the screen is updated drawable->endDraw();

 As I said above, this code works on every display we have plugins for.
-It has many other methods for dealing with common drawing operations. {{< refdocs title="Read the full documentation" src="/tcmenu/html/classtcgfx_1_1_device_drawable.html" >}}.
+It has many other methods for dealing with common drawing operations.
+[Read the full documentation](${refdocs("/tcmenu/html/classtcgfx_1_1_device_drawable.html")}).

 You'll also see examples of using `DeviceDrawable` within many packaged examples.